-The GSM Association has announced that Mobile IoT or Low Power Wide Area (LPWA) networks are available worldwide from all leading IoT operators.
+The GSM Association has announced the global availability of Mobile IoT or Low Power Wide Area (LPWA) networks from all leading IoT operators.

-There have been 93 launches by 50 different operators in 49 markets around the globe in both LTE-M and NB-IoT.
-Coverage is expected to reach 93% of the world’s largest IoT markets by Q2 2019.
-According to the GSMA, there is projected to be 3.5 billion cellular IoT connections by 2025.
+Fifty different operators in 49 markets worldwide have executed 93 LTE-M and NB-IoT launches.
+The GSMA expects coverage to reach 93% of the world’s largest IoT markets by Q2 2019 and projects 3.5 billion cellular IoT connections by 2025.

 See also: Ayla announces LTE IoT solutions

 So far there have been 68 NB-IoT launches in 45